elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Several default resource requests and limits have changed.
 When upgrading these might need to be adjusted.
 - The settings for the new Opensearch index size alerts might need to be tweaked to better suit the environment.
+- NetworkPolicies are now automatically propagated from a parent namespace to its child namespaces.

 ### Updated